shaharoded/Transform-EMR/README.md

 Inspired by recent advancements in temporal deep learning, sequence modeling in healthcare (BEHRT, RETAIN, Med-BERT), and Time2Vec (Kazemi et al.).

 The training loop and embedder design are adapted from Andrej Karpathy’s minimal GPT-2 implementation (https://github.com/karpathy/nanoGPT), with modifications for multi-embedding structure and k-step prediction loss.

+## TO-DO
+ - Transformer generation is currently assuming time progress by 1 hour between every 2 events.
+A seperate model can and should predict the relevant time between events to provide better positioning between events.
+This will also solve the "when" issue for predicted events.